Why I Love My Workplace

 VISION: A shared purpose, a cause to fight for

 Vision, as I was taught and as I have come across it in school and other companies I’ve worked for, was simply a piece of writing on a wall.
 It probably means something to someone—maybe the founder or CEO —but not me.

 ROHEI is not the multinational, billion-dollar conglomerate every college student dreams of working for.
 But it does have a vision that resonates with me personally.
 They have a vision that I would throw my life into.

 Something inside of me just says, “Yes!
 Sign me up!”
 Transforming the global workforce is a cause.
 It’s a chance to be a part of something larger than my own life.
 Work became more than a job, it has become a calling.

-I realize that because I have an understanding of this vision, and how my work contributes, I would do just about any kind of task, no matter how menial, so long as the vision is realized.
+I realise that because I have an understanding of this vision, and how my work contributes, I would do just about any kind of task, no matter how menial, so long as the vision is realised.
 My work has purpose.

-The culture and values of the organization are all aligned with my own
+CULTURE: The culture and values of the organisation are all aligned with my own

 The amazing thing about a great vision is that it will attract people who believe in it.
 The vision and values of this company attracted like-minded individuals—people like me.
 No, they weren’t all like me in that we like the same music, or wear the same clothes, they are like me in that we are passionate to see the vision come to life.

 I love the game of football.
 When I meet someone new and realise that my new friend shares the same passion for the game, a unique relationship forms.
 We can talk for hours, no matter where he is from, or who he is, young or old, a CEO or a janitor, a bond is formed by our shared passion.